PatelAbhay550/eduware/src/content/blog/gupta-empire-pdf-notes.md

 - Strengthened trade relations with foreign countries, particularly with the Roman Empire.
 - Fa Hien, a buddhist monk, visited India during his reign and documented the prosperity of the Gupta Empire.
 - He made Iron Pillar of Mehrauli, Delhi.
 - He made his second capital Ujjaini.

+#### Navratnas in the court of Chandragupta II
+The Navaratnas in the court of Chandragupta II were:
+- Amarsimha, a Sanskrit lexicographer and poet;
+- Dhanvantari, a renowned physician;
+- Harisena, a poet and writer;
+- Kalidasa, a celebrated poet and playwright;
+- Kahapanaka, an astrologer;
+- Sanku, an architect;
+- Varahamihira, an astronomer;
+- Vararuchi, a grammarian and Sanskrit scholar; and
+- Vetalbhatta, a magician.

 ### Kumaragupta I
 - **Reign**: c.
 415–455 AD